microsoft/hackingstem-nasa-radiation-arduino/README.md

 # Introduction
- This project uses LEDs as light sensors (photodiode) to detect and measure different wavelengths in various types of light sources.
+ This spectrometer project uses LEDs as light sensors (photodiode) to detect and measure different wavelengths in various types of light sources.

 # Getting Started
 1. Download lesson assets at https://aka.ms/hackingSTEM